ogie15/check_licence/README.md

 # check_licence
-This will check **ServiceName, ServiceType, TargetClass and ProvisioningStatus of each ServicePlan**
+This will check **ServiceName, ServiceType, TargetClass and ProvisioningStatus of each service plan**

-For this to work need to connect to office365 via powershell
+For this to work need to connect to office365 via PowerShell

-Example will be to use the
+An example will be to use the

 #$UserCredential = Get-Credential#